rmccoy7541/neand_sQTL/log.md

 - CrossRef the GTEx file that contains all of our samples of interest
 - use samtools to convert cram files to bam files to use with leafcutter

+### 03/04/2019
+#### Mon 04 Mar 2019 06:38:28 PM EST
+Forgot to write in here all day but it's okay. `sraNameChangeSort.sh` doesn't work; I feed it only cerebellum and testes tissue samples and it gives me samples matching to every tissue, which isn't oky.

 ### 03/01/2019
 #### Fri 01 Mar 2019 10:56:52 AM EST
 I'm going to try to qqplot the results.
 Rajiv gave me a script I could use in service of that mission.